 While Las Vegas hotels with a balcony are becoming more and more challenging to find, there are still a few hotels that offer them as an amenity.

-Of the above options, rooms at Cosmopolitan have been our favorite due to the space provided and breathtaking views.
-Whether your hotel room at Cosmo overlooks the Bellagio Fountains or the south end of the Las Vegas Strip, you simply can’t go wrong.
+Of the above options, rooms at Cosmopolitan have been my personal favorite due to the breathtaking Strip views they provide – Whether your hotel room at Cosmo overlooks the Bellagio Fountains or the south end of the Las Vegas Strip, you simply can’t go wrong.

 Feature Image Credit: ©michaelviphoto/123RF.COM